-- Eat regularly.
-When you let yourself get too hungry, you’re more likely to crave sweets.
+- When you let yourself get too hungry, you’re more likely to crave sweets.

-- Stay hydrated!
+- Stay hydrated with water!
 You might think you need a sugary treat in the afternoon, when really you’re just thirsty.
-(But stick to water—sugar-sweetened beverages are now the #1 source of added sugars in our diets.)

 - Eat a nutritious snack before you grocery shop.
 You’re much more likely to fill your cart with dessert items when your stomach is rumbling.

-- The perimeter of the grocery store is your best bet.
+- Stay within the perimeter of the grocery store.
 Processed dessert items with added sugar tend to be in the middle.

-- Buy veggies that can be eaten raw as a snack—zucchini, cauliflower, carrots, celery, bell peppers, green beans.
+- Buy veggies that can be eaten raw as a snack (zucchini, cauliflower, carrots, celery, bell peppers, snap peas).
 A great afternoon pick-me-up swap out for a sugary treat.

-- Get sweet vegetables like squash, sweet potatoes, and carrots to help with cravings.
+- Get sweet vegetables like butternut or kabocha squash, sweet potatoes, beets, and sweet corn to help with cravings.

-- Stock cinnamon, vanilla extract, and cardamom for adding on top of yogurt, oatmeal and fresh fruit.
+- Stock cinnamon, vanilla extract, and cardamom for adding on top of your snack ideas.

 Smart Things To Read And Watch